avijitashe/aravali_codefundo/README.md

 ARAVALI is based on (A)gg(R)egated (A)rri(V)al of (L)atent (I)nformation to:
 1. Improve predictions (in time and accuracy) by combining predictions from curated data (offline) and aggregated real-time public social media and sensor systems from IMD, CWC etc.
 2. Monitor keywords from social media posts – update database (online)
-3. Disseminate relevant alerts via SMS in regional languages to concerned demographics/territories
+3. Disseminate relevant alerts via SMS (on-demand/IVR) in regional languages to concerned demographics
-4. On-demand SMS updates and Phone IVR (NLP) assistance

 Synopsis :